How to Fix Flaky Tests in Mobile Test Automation — Complete Diagnosis Guide (2026)

 • Are temporary files, ports, and database records cleaned up after the test?

-• Is the test sensitive to system timezone or locale?
+• Is the test sensitive to timezone or locale?

 • Does the test involve multi-threading or concurrent code without proper synchronization?